phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 Setup of a Galaxy user and API key
 ----------------------------------

-As IRIDA communicates with Galaxy through the API it is necessary to setup a Galaxy API key which will be used by IRIDA.
+As IRIDA communicates with Galaxy through the [API][galaxy-api] it is necessary to setup a Galaxy API key which will be used by IRIDA.
 It is recommended (though not required) to use a separate user for this purpose.

 This user must also have Galaxy admin privileges in order to allow IRIDA to link directly to the sequence files when sharing with Galaxy (avoids creating copies of fastq files each time a workflow is run).
-Admin privileges can be assigned by modifying the Galaxy configuration file `config/galaxy.ini` and adding the user's email to `admin_users`.
+Admin privileges can be assigned by adding the user's email to `admin_users` in the configuration file `config/galaxy.ini`.

 Other configuration settings
 ----------------------------